Bank of England £50 note

-The Bank of England £50 note is a sterling banknote.
+The Bank of England £50 note is a sterling banknote circulated in the United Kingdom.
 It is the highest denomination of banknote currently issued for public circulation by the Bank of England.
-The current note, the first of this denomination to be printed in polymer, entered circulation on 23 June 2021.
-It bears the image of Queen Elizabeth II on the obverse and computer scientist and World War II codebreaker Alan Turing on the reverse, with his birth date reflecting the release date.
-Cotton £50 notes from the previous series remained in circulation alongside the new polymer notes until 30 September 2022, when the last 'paper' banknote issue finally ceased to be legal tender.
+The current note, the second of this denomination to be printed in polymer, entered circulation on 5 June 2024.
+It bears the images of King Charles III on the obverse and computer scientist and World War II codebreaker Alan Turing on the reverse, with his birth date reflecting the release date.
+Cotton £50 notes from the previous series remained in circulation alongside the new polymer notes until 30 September 2022, when the last "paper" banknote issue finally ceased to be legal tender.